KORSiRO/KORSiOS-Tweaks/README.en.md

 ### ↩️ **Integrated System Restore Point Creation**
   - Create a system restore point before any changes
+  - Displays the last restore point created from the application

 ### 🖥️ **Interface Modern graphical interface**
   - Simple, readable, and efficiency-oriented